TeX-Live/texdoc/README.md

 ### Generating all documentation

-Following will generate both the PDF and the manpage in `doc/` directory.
+The following will generate both the PDF and the manpage in `doc/` directory.

 ```
 $ rake doc